sakuli/Docs/content/enterprise_features/sakuli-dashboard-deployment.md

 #### 1 Obtaining the image

 Sakuli Dashboard images are available to your licensed Docker user via Docker Hub.
+You need to login to your account before pulling the image.
 {{<highlight bash>}}
+docker login -u <docker-username>

 docker pull taconsol/sakuli-dashboard:<IMAGE_TAG>
 {{</highlight>}}